It is our goal to be the largest global day of

 Why Warrior Wednesday?

 We recognize the battles that CF brings to a person’s everyday life from the day they are born.
 We call these people Warriors.
-And to honor them in their fight, we show solidarity by wearing purple warpaint on one very special day each year, the Wednesday before Thanksgiving (in the US).
+And to honor them in their fight, we show solidarity by wearing purple face paint on one very special day each year, the first Wednesday in May, Cystic Fibrosis Awareness Month.
 It’s a global day of activism and giving for the CF community fueled by the power of social media and community collaboration via a virtual and local campaign.

 Why Purple Warpaint?

-For centuries, warpaint has been used in many cultures when going into battle or for ceremonies.
+For centuries, face paint has been used in many cultures when going into battle or for ceremonies.
 It was often believed to provide the wearer with powers including bravery, strength, and or protection.
 Purple is the chosen color to represent cystic fibrosis awareness worldwide as a symbol of hope.
-This is why we wear purple warpaint on this special day to show our support.
+This is why we wear purple Warrior Paint on this special day to show our support.

 What is the goal of Warrior Wednesday?